cdibbs/theorycss/README.md

 relational structure between styled elements in a maintainable way.

 ##Installation
-Theory relies on Caman for image manipulation, so you will need to install:
+Theory relies on Fabric for image manipulation, so you will need to install:

-- Cairo (libcairo2-dev)
+- Cairo (libcairo2-dev), for canvas tag emulation, as well as
-- libjpeg (libjpeg-dev)
+- libjpeg (libjpeg-dev),
-- libgif (libgif-dev)
+- libgif (libgif-dev), and
-- libpng (libpng-dev)
+- libpng (libpng-dev), to support canvas tag features.

 ##Tree Fragments
 Akin to nested rules in LESS, these describe rough, in-tree relationships between elements, as well